Medical Letter for Extenuating Circumstances at University

 What evidence do I need to provide when applying? +

 The most important thing is a clear description of your circumstances, when they began, which assessments were affected, and how your academic performance was impacted.
 Supporting evidence that strengthens the application includes NHS app records, pharmacy receipts, GP correspondence, hospital letters, or any documentation evidencing the timeline.
 For mental health circumstances, any prior contact with university counselling services or a GP is particularly helpful.
-Submit what you have — our GP will assess it and may contact you if additional information is needed.
+Submit what you have.
+Our GP will assess it and may contact you if additional information is needed.

 How quickly will I receive my extenuating circumstances letter? +

 Most MedicalCert extenuating circumstances letters are issued same day.
-Applications submitted by 11PM Sunday to Thursday are guaranteed delivered to your inbox by 9AM the following morning — critical if you have an MC submission deadline approaching.
-The letter arrives as a signed PDF that you can attach directly to your university’s MC application form.
+Applications submitted by 11PM Sunday to Thursday are guaranteed delivered to your inbox by 9AM the following morning, critical if you have an MC submission deadline approaching.
+The letter arrives as a signed PDF that you can attach directly to your university's MC application form.

 Can you complete my university's own MC evidence form? +